A response-adaptive multi-arm design for continuous endpoints based on a weighted information measure: Discussion and future directions

 \section{Discussion and future directions}

-In this work, we proposed a class of design for the selection of arms in a multi-armed setting with continuous outcomes.
-This is based on a weighted information measure which retains the information about which outcomes are more desirable, a feature of considerable interest in settings with ethical constraints.
+In this work, we proposed a class of design for the selection of arms in a multi-armed setting with continuous outcomes, aiming to identify the arm whose mean lies closest to a pre-specified clinical target $\gamma$.
+This class of design - referred to as WE - is based on a weighted entropy measure which retains the information about which outcomes are more desirable, a feature of considerable interest in settings with patient-benefit constraints.
 Particular emphasis was given on a weight function with Gaussian kernel centered around a pre-specified clinical target $\gamma$.
-The resulting information gain criterion was used to govern the allocation of patients in the arms during the trial, and it showed flexibility in tackling the exploration vs. exploitation trade-off.
-The careful tuning of a penalisation parameter $\kappa$ was of great importance to ensure desirable operating characteristics of the design, and a general procedure to select $\kappa$ was illustrated.
+The resulting information gain criterion, WE$(p,\kappa)$, was used to govern the allocation of patients in the arms during the trial, and it showed flexibility in tackling the exploration vs. exploitation trade-off through the use of tuning parameters $p$ and $\kappa$.